Pejibaye (Bactris gasipaes) Peach Palm – Harvesting to Cooking (VIDEO)

 Harvesting, Cooking and Preparing Pejibaye, Peach Palm Fruit

-Pejibaye, or Peach Palm, is a squash type fruit that grows high in the leaves of an extremely spiny and dangerous palm tree here in Costa Rica.
-Twice a year this palm opens up a huge clam shell leaf and white seeds hang on strings from it, this will soon turn into the fruit.
-Hoards of black bees buzz around the white seeds removing an outer layer and allowing the white kernels to drop to the ground.
-If you have never heard this it is amazing, I always think that it is raining outside.
-That is officially when the squash/fruit starts to grow.
+Pejibaye, or Peach Palm, is a squash-type fruit that grows high in the leaves of an extremely spiny and dangerous palm tree here in Costa Rica.
+Twice a year, this palm opens up a huge clamshell leaf, and white seeds hang on strings from it; this will soon turn into the fruit.
+Hoards of black bees buzz around the white seeds, removing an outer layer and allowing the white kernels to drop to the ground.
+If you have never heard this, it is amazing.
+I always think that it is raining outside.
+That sound officially begins the squash/fruit growing process.

-Costa Ricans, or Tico’s as they call themselves, serve these at home or as a street food.
+Costa Ricans, or Ticos as they call themselves, serve these at home or as a street food.
 Two months out of the year, you can find a vendor on the side of the road with a cart full of these hot little nuggets.
-He cuts it in half, removes the seed, gives you a napkin, offers you mayonaise or sour cream and plops two or three into your hand.
+He cuts it in half, removes the seed, gives you a napkin, offers you mayonnaise or sour cream, and plops two or three into your hand.

 See the Pejibaye Festival pictures here Pejibaye Festival